 Background on Our Children & Their Lives

-Regarding my children in particular, their financial mindset was due, at least in part, to the very comfortable lives allowed by our secure jobs–they wanted for nothing–but contributing even more so was the pattern of consumerism around them, increasingly pushed down to younger and younger age groups, by other adults in their sphere of influence.
+Regarding my children in particular, their financial mindset was shaped, at least in part, by the very comfortable lives afforded by our secure jobs.
+They wanted for nothing.
+However, even more influential was the pattern of consumerism around them, increasingly pushed onto younger age groups by adults in their sphere of influence.

-Relatives gave our kids the latest gadgets because a cousin had something similar (as if to prevent our child from some disadvantage in later life).
+Relatives gave our kids the latest gadgets because a cousin had something similar, as if to prevent our child from experiencing some perceived disadvantage later in life.

-Our children’s friends’ parents lavished their kids with the latest model iPhones (I am talking about kids that had not reached double digits in age), relatives possessed multiple gaming systems (an Xbox or PS3 by itself was not enough).
+Our children’s friends’ parents lavished their kids with the latest model iPhones (I’m talking about children who hadn’t even reached double digits in age).
+Relatives owned multiple gaming systems (an Xbox or PS3 alone wasn’t enough).

-Expensive outings were the norm for peers and entire peer groups ($30 for a movie and junk food…every weekend…at the age of 11..was the norm).
+Expensive outings were the norm for their peers and peer groups—$30 for a movie and junk food every weekend at the age of 11 was considered standard.

 FreeCash: It pays you to test apps, play games & take surveys.
 Get paid up to $497.82 per offer!
 Start Earning!